yzxumin/yzxumin.github.io/_pages/about.md

   - /about.html
 ---

-Since Fall 2024, I am an assistant professor at Great Bay University.
-I was a PMC Visiting Assistant Professor at [Fordham University](https://www.fordham.edu/academics/departments/mathematics/), working with Hans-Joachim Hein.
-Previously, I was a Hill Assistant Professor at Rutgers University, with mentor Zheng-Chao Han.
-I completed my Ph.D. at University of Notre Dame under the supervision of Qing Han and Karsten Grove.
-Before my education at Notre Dame, I was a Ph.D. student of Gang Tian at Nanjing University.
+I am an assistant professor at Great Bay University since Fall 2024.
+I was a PMC Visiting Assistant Professor at [Fordham University](https://www.fordham.edu/academics/departments/mathematics/), working with [Hans-Joachim Hein](https://www.uni-muenster.de/FB10/Service/show_perspage.shtml?id=1521).
+Previously, I was a Hill Assistant Professor at [Rutgers University](https://www.math.rutgers.edu/), with mentor [Zheng-Chao Han](https://www.math.rutgers.edu/component/comprofiler/userprofile/zchan?Itemid=711).
+I completed my Ph.D. at [University of Notre Dame](https://math.nd.edu/) under the supervision of [Qing Han](https://math.nd.edu/) and [Karsten Grove](https://math.nd.edu/people/faculty/karsten-grove/).
+Before my education at Notre Dame, I was a Ph.D. student of [Gang Tian](https://www.math.princeton.edu/people/gang-tian) at [Nanjing University](https://www.nju.edu.cn/).

 My research interests are Analysis of Partial Differential Equations and Differential Geometry.

-You can find my CV here.
+You can find my [CV](https://drive.weixin.qq.com/s?k=AFoAdgcsACgi48Mg1y) here.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!